letyrobueno/SQL/antipatterns.md

 ### 1. Jaywalking

-**Antipattern:** Making a field to be a format comma-separated list instead of using an intersection table.
+**Antipattern:** Make a field to be a format comma-separated list instead of using an intersection table.

 **Example:** ``Products`` table with an ``account_id`` column to indicate the employee(s) responsable for a product.